Protein Pasta Recipe | Vegan Bolognese

 • 0.25 tbsp tomato paste

-• a splash vegan red wine (or vegetable stock)
+• Splash vegan red wine (or vegetable broth)

 • 125 ml strained tomatoes